Where Rachel met Bob

 Cannes Lions is made of stories.
 Stories of inspiration, success, failure – and always creativity.

 Rachel Kennedy, junior creative at Saatchi & Saatchi Canada, joined the Young Creative Academy in Cannes and realised she’d be learning from legendary former creative boss Bob Isherwood.She was understandably nervous at the prospect of learning from the man who’d put creativity front and centre at the network and helped it win thousands of creative awards.
 There was no need for her to worry, and spending a week with Bob had a profound and immediate impact on Rachel and her career: just months after graduating she’d left Toronto for Europe and a new role in Amsterdam.

 (Image: Rachel Kennedy, far left, with fellow Academy students at Cannes Lions)

 CANNES LIONS: What made you decide to apply for the Academy?

-REBECCA KENNEDY: "I heard about it from our internal recruiter at Saatchi NYC.
+RACHEL KENNEDY: "I heard about it from our internal recruiter at Saatchi NYC.
 I read the description and it sounded amazing.
 It’s important to me that I continue to learn and grow beyond the office throughout my career.
 I’m always looking for ways to ‘reset’ my views on advertising.
 My CD was very supportive, he helped make it happen."

 CL: Just before you came to the Festival, how did you prepare?